mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/02.Decisions/docs.en.md

 Some decisions in the Campaign Builder are available for use only if you select the **Send Email** Campaign action.

-Here are the decisions that are email-related:
+Here are the decisions that are Email-related:

 | Decision        | Description  |
 | :------------- | :----------: |